-Arshad Nadeem dethrones Neeraj Chopra to win Olympic gold in javelin
+Record-breaking Arshad Nadeem ends Pakistan’s 32-year Olympic medal drought

 India’s Vinesh Phogat disqualified in Olympics, missed weight by 100 grams

-Nadeem threw his arms up in celebration after breaking the Olympic record on his second throw with a stunning 92.97 metres – the best in the world this year.
+Nadeem threw his arms up in celebration after breaking the Olympic record on his second throw that landed at a stunning 92.97 metres – the best in the world this year.

 Chopra, comfortably ahead in qualifiers and favourite to win, looked off his best form.
-His best of 89.45 was also his only valid attempt as he fouled on his five other attempts.
+His best of 89.45 metres was also his only valid attempt as he fouled on his five other attempts.

-Grenada’s Anderson Peters won bronze with 88.54, a redemptive moment for the two-time world champion after he failed to make it to the final at the Tokyo Games three years ago.
+Grenada’s Anderson Peters won bronze with 88.54 metres, a redemptive moment for the two-time world champion after he failed to make it to the final at the Tokyo Games three years ago.

+However, the night belonged to the humble man from Mian Channu, a small town in the eastern Punjab province, who came back from a knee injury early this year and made history for his country despite the dilapidated athletics facilities in the cricket-mad nation.

 Of Pakistan’s eight previous Olympic medals, six came in men’s hockey and one each in men’s wrestling and boxing.